johndwells/Minimee/README.md

 * Any change to the list of files Minimee is to process will result in a new cache filename
 * Changing Minimee's settings, _with the exception of the cachebust string_, will __NOT__ create a new cache filename.

+## What does Minimee do when it encounters an error?

+Sometimes Minimee runs into trouble; a file cannot be found, or perhaps the base path has been incorrectly set.
+When this happens, Minimee does its best to return your template content ontouched.
+Keep in mind though that queue'ing may have unintended consequences when an error is encountered; original tagdata may be returned, but it will be returned at the point in which you have asked to `display` the queue'd contents.
+So code will still be re-ordered.

 ## Keeping your cache folder tidy
 The new "cleanup" setting will delete any cache files it has determined have expired.
 This is done by looking at the timestamp segment of the filename (see above).